 While we all would love to find nuggets of gold falling into our glass when turning on the kitchen faucet each morning, unfortunately, that isn’t a reality.
 Learn what can really be in our water!

 Here in Northwest Ohio and Southeastern Michigan, water quality and water quantity varies widely.
 In some areas water is plentiful with deep flowing wells, while other areas have little to no water to tap into.
 Some regions have high iron content, while others have sulfur.
 And oftentimes, one homeowner’s water can have a completely different makeup than their nearby neighbor.

 Water hardness is a common quality of water found in this region.
-Hard water contains dissolved compounds of calcium and magnesium, and sometimes, other metallic elements.
+Hard water contains dissolve compounds of calcium and magnesium, and sometimes, other metallic elements.
 This is what causes mineral deposits on dishes and glassware.
-It can cause high soap usage and need for fabric softeners and can cause soap to not lather.
+It can cause soap to not lather.
 It can also cause extra work to remove soap crud on bathtubs and shower stalls, scale build up in pipes, sinks, tubs, faucets, and appliances.

 Iron is also commonly found in water throughout this area.
 Most notably, it can cause staining in sinks, toilets, tubs, showers, and clothing.
 It can also be corrosive to pipes and fixtures.